Cadry's Kitchen

 Instructions

-• TO AIR FRY: Lay the eggplant halves cut side down in the basket.
+- TO AIR FRY: Lay the eggplant halves in the air fryer basket.
+For maximum smokiness, put the eggplant halves cut side up.
+For less smoky flavor, put them cut side down.
 Air fry at 400 degrees for 20 minutes.

-• When the eggplant is done, the cut side will be toasty brown, and the peel will be wrinkly.
-Remove the eggplant halves from the air fryer basket, move them to a plate, and allow them to cool.
+- When the eggplant is done, the cut side will be toasty brown, and the peel will be wrinkly.
+Remove the eggplant halves from the air fryer basket (or baking sheet), move them to a plate, and allow them to cool.

 Notes